A Hedgerow for Pollinators

 Hedgerows are lines of woody vegetation planted along roads or fields.
 They serve as visual screens and windbreaks.
 Hedgerows also provide food, cover for nesting, shelter, and a travel lane for wildlife.
 This 100 by 40 foot hedgerow plan is intended for the north edge of a field and is primarily designed to attract pollinators.
-Most of the plants in this design are available for purchase through the Native Plant Sale, which typically accepts orders in June and then again from mid-August through December 31, or until all plants are sold!
+Most of the plants in this design are available for purchase through the Native Plant Sale, which typically accepts orders in June and then again from mid-August through December 31, or until all plants are sold, whichever comes first.

 The plants in this design provide blooms from early spring through early fall.
 Some of the early bloomers are Douglas spirea and mock orange, followed by Pacific serviceberry, red flowering currant, and evergreen huckleberry.
 Late summer and fall bloomers include snowberry, Douglas aster and coyote brush (also called coyote bush).

 The tallest trees and shrubs are in the middle with lower growing, shade tolerant shrubs on the northern edge and sun loving, herbaceous plants on the south side to protect them from cool north winds.

 Choke cherry is the largest tree in the planting.
 A cautionary note: chokecherry can be toxic to livestock.
 Use Pacific dogwood or cascara in lieu of choke cherry if livestock have access to the hedgerow.
 Evergreen trees such as Douglas fir, Ponderosa pine, and pacific madrone can be incorporated into larger hedgerows to provide shelter during the winter and food for butterfly larvae.